-Leopard geckos are lovely gentle animals with real personality, which make great pets.
-They are easy to care for and readily available in many different colours and patterns.
-But being reptiles they have specialist requirement.
+Leopard geckos are lovely gentle animals with real personality that make great pets.
+They are easy to care for and readily available in many different colours and patterns, but being reptiles they do have specialist requirements.

-A single Leopard geckos can be kept in a 60cm (24”) terrarium or vivarium but they are fairly active so they would appreciate a larger vivarium.
+A single Leopard gecko can be kept in a 60cm (24”) terrarium or vivarium, but as they are fairly active they would appreciate a larger vivarium.

-Temperature is very important in reptile care as they cannot produce there own body heat and need to be kept with in a suitable range to help the body function correctly.
+Temperature is very important in reptile care.
+Reptiles cannot produce their own body heat and need to be kept within a suitable temperature range to enable the body to function correctly.

 Leopard geckos require a thermal gradient of 25˚C to 30˚C during the day; this can be achieved by using a heat mat and a basking light on thermostats mounted at one side of the vivarium to create a warmer side.
 At night the temperature should drop to around 20˚C to 25˚C.